kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 This depends on the codec and the sample rate but each frame is typically 10-50ms of audio.

 Audio frames are independent, which means they map nicely to MoqTransfork Groups.
-Each audio frame should be transmitted as a GROUP with a single FRAME.
+Each audio frame can be transmitted as a GROUP with a single FRAME.

 ### Groups
-If latency is not a concern, audio groups can be combined to reduce overhead at the cost of some head-of-line blocking.
+Audio FRAMEs can also be combined into periodic GROUPs to reduce overhead at the cost of some introducing head-of-line blocking.

-For example, if an application wants reliable playback and A/V synchronization, then audio and video could be aligned.
+This won't increase latency except under significant congestion as each FRAME is still streamed.

-An application could then subscribe to video and audio starting at group X for both tracks, instead of trying to maintain a mapping between the two based on timestamp.
+For example, an application could then subscribe to video and audio starting at group X for both tracks, instead of trying to maintain a mapping between the two based on timestamp.
 This is quite common in HLS/DASH as there's no reason to subdivide audio segments at frame boundaries.

-This can be accomplished with MoqTransfork by using multiple audio FRAMEs within a GROUP.
-This limits the ability to drop individual audio frames during congestion (tail drop only) but that's up to the application.

 ### FEC
 Real-time audio applications often use Forward Error Correction (FEC) to conceal packet loss.